 Guidelines For Receiving The Vaccine

 Vaccine administration for healthcare workers will be available at hospitals, outpatient clinics, and local health departments.
-The vaccine is expected to be very limited in December, but all healthcare personnel should be able to receive their first dose of the COVID vaccine during the month of January if they did not already receive it in December.
+The vaccine is expected to be very limited in December.
+So therefore all healthcare personnel should be able to receive their first dose of the COVID vaccine during the month of January.
+If they did not already receive it in December.

 Residents of long-term care facilities should talk to their facility leadership and contacts about receiving the vaccine.
 All vaccine clinics in long-term care facilities will be administered by CVS and Walgreens as part of a program coordinated by the federal government

 Employers play a critical role in ensuring access to the COVID-19 vaccine for their staff.
 And communicating about eligibility, as supply will be very limited.
 Employers are responsible for making sure that only employees who fit the criteria are scheduled to receive the vaccine.

 In order to make the vaccine available to staff members, the following steps have to be taken:

 - One representative (referred to as the “Employer Coordinator”) from each organization should complete this survey.